 Importing you pictures

 The first place to start is to import the pictures you want to edit into Apples Photos program.
-If you have a camera that can plug into a USB port, the Photos program should start and offer to automatically import any or all of the pictures on the camera after you plug it in.
+If you use an iPhone to take pictures, and it is connected to your Apple ID, the pictures you have taken should appear automatically in your photos library.
+But if you use a camera (or another phone) you can plug it into a USB port.
+Under the right circumstances, the Photos program will start and offer to automatically import any or all of the pictures on the camera after you plug it in.

-Otherwise, on the File drop down menu, choose Import.
-This opens a window that lets you find the pictures you want to use on your computer.
-After navigating to the place where the pictures exist, click on the one you want.
+But if it doesn’t start automatically, go to the File menu, choose “Import.”
+This opens a window that lets you find the pictures you want to import on your device.
+After navigating to the place where the pictures are, click on the one you want.
 If there is more than one listed there, click on the first one, then hold down the shift key then click on the last one to select them all.
 If they are not listed in order – one after the other, hold down the “Command” key and click on them one at a time.

 The Photos program then shows you a window with just the imported pictures to convince you it has done what you asked.

 Double clicking on any picture, opens that picture.
 Then clicking on the edit button on the top right hand side of the screen opens the editor with its black background.
-The edit button is the one with three horizontal lines and on it.
-It’s supposed to look like adjustment sliders!
+The edit button is the one that says “Edit”!!

 On the window that opens there is a list of adjustments you can make to your picture on the right hand side.

-The top one is Enhance.
+Right beside the yellow “Done” button is the Enhance button.
+It looks like a magic wand with stars.
 Clicking this button automatically adjusts the brightness and contrast and the colour settings.
 It’s always worth a try and if you don’t like the result, hold the command key down and press Z. This will undo the adjustments it just made.

 The next button is Rotate.
 You use this button if the picture is on its side or upside down.
 It will turn the picture by 90 degrees anticlockwise for each click.
 If you prefer to go clockwise hold down the “Option” button and click.

-The next button is “Crop.”
+In the centre of the screen at the top is a trio of other buttons.
+Adjust/ Filters / Crop.
+Adjust is the default and gives you access to all the sliders on the right.
+Filter opens a list of preset adjustments and if you see something that makes your picture look better then select it.
+(Control Z will undo if it doesn’t look any better).
+The right hand button is “Crop.”
 It enables you to remove any extraneous material from the sides or top and bottom of a picture.
 It also is useful to rotate a picture slightly.
-This picture for example has the horizon sloping down on the right hand side.
-To correct this click on the crop button then on the scale that appears and drag until the picture is correct.
-Here is a video to show you how this works – watch the right hand side to see it in action.
+This picture for example has the horizon sloping down on the left hand side.
+To correct this click on the crop button then, on the scale that appears on the right hand side of the picture, drag until the picture is correct.
+Here is a video to show you how this works – watch the right hand side of the picture to see it in action.